Trade & Industry II

 The Department of Industry and Commerce was responsible for tourism policy.
 The Tourist Traffic Act provided for the encouragement and development of tourist traffic and created Bord Fáilte Eireann, which was responsible under the auspices of the Department.
 The body was under the Department’s vote and Department had broad policy remit in relation to Bord Pleanala.

-Other schemes provided for grants for additional bedrooms and bathroom facilities in hotels and the improvement of existing hotel premises.
+Other schemes provided grants for additional bedrooms and bathroom facilities in hotels and the improvement of existing hotel premises.
 Grants covered up to 20% of the cost.

 On foot of the report, the Minister may make an order prohibiting specific arrangements, agreements and practices in relation to the supply and distribution of particular goods.
 The Commission must if requested by the Minister, undertake a special view of the operation of existing orders.

-Twenty fair trading rules made by the early 1960s in areas such as radio sets, building materials, motor goods, groceries in the Restrictive Practices Act
+Twenty fair trading rules made by the early 1960s in areas such as radio sets, building materials, motor goods, and groceries in the Restrictive Practices Act

 The 1959 Act empowered the Commission to undertake at the Minister’s request inquiry into the refusal or alleged refusal by employers to use particular materials and methods of manufacturing.
 The purpose was to investigate complaints on restrictive practices relating to the use of specific materials or methods preventing the promotion of efficiency and inflated costs.

 The Patents Office comprised the design and trademarks branch and the patents branch.
-It was under the control of the Controller of Industrial and Commercial Property, an officer appointed by the government, who was an officer and staff member of the Department of Industry and Commerce.
+It was under the control of the Controller of Industrial and Commercial Property, an officer appointed by the government who was an officer and staff member of the Department of Industry and Commerce.